Jul 14, 2021 Namiko

 Invalid partition: 0<=age<18.
 Input value: 5

 Please note that we have identified 2 partitions, not just the one

 mentioned in the specification.
-As a tester, it is important to test every possibilities, especially the ones that is not specified yet.
-In our experience, that’s where most of the bugs are found, as missing information in specification can become developer’s mistake, then later translate in to defect in the system.
+As a tester, it is important to test every possibility, especially the ones that are not specified yet.
+In our experience, that’s where most of the bugs are found, as missing information in specification can become a developer’s mistake, then later translate into a defect in the system.

-However, all the possibilities should still came from the realm of reality: as in this case the age must not be smaller than 0.
-If a system allows input negative value into age, the test should not be connected with “the user is required to be over 18” requirement, but it should be for an logical validation error such as “Age cannot be negative”.
+However, all the possibilities should still come from the realm of reality: as in this case, the age must not be smaller than 0.
+If a system allows input negative value into age, the test should not be connected with the “the user is required to be over 18” requirement, but it should be for a logical validation error such as “Age cannot be negative”.

 After we identify the partitions, we only have to choose 1 value from each partition and test those values.
-In this case we chose the age value of 19 for the valid partition, and 5 for the invalid partition.
-One might wonder if we have missed some values: There is 19 numbers between 0 and 18 in the invalid partition, and even more number from the valid partition, and we only test 1 in each of them?
+In this case, we chose the age value of 19 for the valid partition and 5 for the invalid partition.
+One might wonder if we have missed some values: There are 19 numbers between 0 and 18 in the invalid partition and even more numbers from the valid partition, and we only test 1 in each of them.

-It is an understandable concern, but this is how Equivalent Class Partitioning works: To cover every partitions with the lowest number of test case possible.
-If you want to not only cover every partitions but also check their range, you will want to use the next technique.
+It is an understandable concern, but this is how Equivalent Class Partitioning works: To cover every partition with the lowest number of test cases possible.
+If you want to not only cover every partition but also check their range, you will want to use the next technique.

 B) BVA or Boundary Value Analysis:

-Boundary Value Analysis is Black box testing technique that focus not on the partitions, but the boundaries between them.
-In many case, this is where many bugs would occurs.
+Boundary Value Analysis is a Black box testing technique that focuses not on the partitions, but on the boundaries between them.
+In any case, this is where many bugs would occur.
 Bugs found by this technique are called boundary defects.

 Invalid) to test.